presidentbeef/presidentbeef.github.com/source/_posts/2020-09-14-another-reason-to-avoid-constantize-in-rails.markdown

 ## Backstory

-Recently, a friend and colleague asked me if _just_ calling `constantize` on user input was dangerous, even if subsequent code did not use the result:
+Recently, a friend asked me if _just_ calling `constantize` on user input was dangerous, even if subsequent code did not use the result:

 ```ruby
 params[:class].classify.constantize